mrocklin/thesis/logpy.md

 ...
 ~~~~~~~~~~~~

 And so we have not tied the mathematics to the choice of using LogPy.
 In the future more mature algorithmic solutions can replace it without necessitating changes in mathematical code.
 Removing such connections enables components to survive obsolesence of neighboring components.
-Unnecessary connections cause "weakest link in the chain" survivability.
+We avoid "weakest link in the chain" survivability by removing unnecessary connections between modules.